Vox AC30 TV Fronts

 The amp was found in a cellar in 2009 where it had been since 1969.
 The box, which has sides and bottom of 1/4" ply, is constructed without finger joints.
 Sides, top and bottom were red, with black over that.
 The back panel had beige diamond cloth.
 The front, with its curved corners, is apparently one piece.

-The chassis, a black panel AC30/4, was pretty much untouched when it emerged - the original black WIMA Tropydurs capacitors were still in place, along with its Hunts and TCC filter caps.
+The chassis, a black panel AC30/4, was pretty much untouched when it emerged.
+The original black WIMA Tropydurs capacitors were still in place - date codes July and August 1960 for their manufacture in Germany - along with its Hunts and TCC filter caps.
 One of the pots in the preamp has the date code "JH" = October 1960, which suggests that the amp was made at Dartford Road in late '60.
 Transformers are Haddons and the choke Radiospares.
-The white pointer knobs are certainly English and probably original.
+The white pointer knobs are certainly English, perhaps original.

 The chassis now has a superb new box, constructed by its owner.
 Thanks to Valentin for the pictures and info.